-- Composition for sculptures as a self expression. - Round Composition: drawings, maquettesand Compositions based on personal experiences of everyday life. - Round Composition: based on study of human figure, animal or bird and making of a composition from the environment. - -Carving or Assembling in Wood
+- Round Composition: drawings, maquettesand Compositions based on personal experiences of everyday life.

+- Round Composition: based on study of human figure, animal or bird and making of a composition from the environment.

+-Carving or Assembling in Wood

-Introduction to various types of wood and its characteristics, various methods of carving, Techniques of Joining wood, Introduction to different kinds and characteristics of wood and various methods of sculpting wood (carving, burning, texture, Polishing etc.).
-Introduction to wooden joints and methods of assembling wood pieces.
+Introduction to various types of wood and its characteristics, various methods of carving, Techniques of Joining wood, Introduction to different kinds and characteristics of wood and various methods of sculpting wood (carving, burning, texture, Polishing etc.).Introduction to wooden joints and methods of assembling wood pieces.

-- Tools and Technique-Use and handling of wood carving tools (Wood carving tools Round, Flat and power tools etc.) - -Direct or mould making and casting process of Stucco and cement etc. - Drawings and Maquettes making is compulsory practice in all works.
+- Tools and Technique-Use and handling of wood carving tools (Wood carving tools Round, Flat and power tools etc.)

+-Direct or mould making and casting process of Stucco and cement etc.